Skip to navigation Skip to content

 4

 Only New Zealand citizens can be the holder of an SCV.
-The RSLEG screen (in Customer First or Customer Record) or the RSLEG task (in Process Direct) will indicate whether someone is a protected (GRF or TRA) or non-protected (NOT) SCV holder.
+The New Zealand Residence Status field on the RSLEG screen will indicate whether someone is a protected (GRF or TRA) or non-protected (NOT) SCV holder.

 For more information on SCVs, see Australian Residence Rules for New Zealand citizens.